waynodiablo/Oystercard/student_directory.md

 selection = gets.chomp
 ````

 Finally, we need to do some action based on what the user has asked us to do.
-A switch statement that we discussed in Ruby 2 will be helpful.